MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/require-additional-authentication-at-startup.md

 ### Require additional authentication at startup

+This policy configures whether BitLocker requires additional authentication each time the device starts.

+If you enable this policy, users can configure advanced startup options in the BitLocker setup wizard.\
+If you disable or don't configure this policy setting, users can configure only basic options on computers with a TPM.

+> [!NOTE]
-This policy setting allows you to configure whether BitLocker requires additional authentication each time the computer starts and whether you are using BitLocker with or without a Trusted Platform Module (TPM).
-Note: Only one of the additional authentication options can be required at startup, otherwise a policy error occurs.
-If you want to use BitLocker on a computer without a TPM, select the "Allow BitLocker without a compatible TPM" check box.
-In this mode either a password or a USB drive is required for start-up.
+> Only one of the additional authentication options can be required at startup, otherwise a policy error occurs.

+If you want to use BitLocker on a device without a TPM, select the option **Allow BitLocker without a compatible TPM**.
+In this mode, either a password or a USB drive is required for startup.\
 When using a startup key, the key information used to encrypt the drive is stored on the USB drive, creating a USB key.
-When the USB key is inserted the access to the drive is authenticated and the drive is accessible.
-If the USB key is lost or unavailable or if you have forgotten the password then you will need to use one of the BitLocker recovery options to access the drive.
+When the USB key is inserted, the access to the drive is authenticated and the drive is accessible.
+If the USB key is lost or unavailable, or if you have forgotten the password, then you'll need to use one of the BitLocker recovery options to access the drive.

 On a computer with a compatible TPM, four types of authentication methods can be used at startup to provide added protection for encrypted data.
+When the computer starts, it can use:

+- TPM only
+- a USB flash drive containing a startup key
+- a PIN (6-digit to 20-digit)
+- PIN + USB flash drive

+> [!NOTE]
-When the computer starts, it can use only the TPM for authentication, or it can also require insertion of a USB flash drive containing a startup key, the entry of a 6-digit to 20-digit personal identification number (PIN), or both.
-If you enable this policy setting, users can configure advanced startup options in the BitLocker setup wizard.
-If you disable or do not configure this policy setting, users can configure only basic options on computers with a TPM.
-Note: If you want to require the use of a startup PIN and a USB flash drive, you must configure BitLocker settings using the command-line tool manage-bde instead of the BitLocker Drive Encryption setup wizard.
+> If you want to require the use of a startup PIN and a USB flash drive, you must configure BitLocker settings using the command-line tool [manage-bde](/windows-server/administration/windows-commands/manage-bde) instead of the BitLocker Drive Encryption setup wizard.

+There are four options for TPM-enabled devices:

+- Configure TPM startup
+  - Allow TPM
+  - Require TPM
+  - Do not allow TPM

+- Configure TPM startup PIN
+  - Allow startup PIN with TPM
+  - Require startup PIN with TPM
+  - Do not allow startup PIN with TPM

+- Configure TPM startup key
+  - Allow startup key with TPM
+  - Require startup key with TPM
+  - Do not allow startup key with TPM

+- Configure TPM startup key and PIN
+  - Allow TPM startup key with PIN
+  - Require startup key and PIN with TPM
+  - Do not allow TPM startup key with PIN

 |  | Path |
 |--|--|